 Why was I doing this to them? they kept on asking.
 Why would I throw away everything they had worked for?

 I’d never meant to hurt anyone.
 I just wanted the pain to stop.
-Now I know that I have to live, for my parents’ sake.
+Now I know I have to live, for my parents’ sake.
 How could I have been so ungrateful?

 So now we’re sitting in the car in horrible, awkward silence.
 My father finally breaks it by telling me that I can’t tell any of our neighbors about “this incident.”
 It would be bad for the family business.

 More Radical Reads: 7 Ways to Support Someone Who May Be Suicidal

 He reminds me also that I’m scheduled to write the SATS tomorrow, and all of our middle-class acquaintances’ kids will be there.
 I need to go to keep up appearances.
 I almost cry, almost laugh, and end up doing neither.

 The next day, I put on my game face and go to the SATS.
 I score in the 95th percentile.